-Find a holiday home matching your needs among the 30 unique holiday lettings from more than 15 partner websites in Isle of Purbeck.
-Our algorithm instantaneously evaluates each of the accommodation options, allowing you to save up to 10%.
+Find a holiday home matching your needs among the 27 unique holiday lettings from more than 12 partner websites in Isle of Purbeck.
+Our algorithm instantaneously evaluates all of the accommodation options, allowing you to save up to 10%.

 Recommended holiday lettings on Purbeck Island

-Rent a holiday apartment, home or cottage on Purbeck Island: from £53 per night
+Rent a holiday home, apartment or cottage on Purbeck Island from just £55 per night

 Popular holiday rental amenities on Purbeck Island

-The above is a climate diagram for Isle of Purbeck.
+Above is a climate diagram for Isle of Purbeck.
 On average, the warmest month is July.
 On the other hand, you could have temperatures dropping under 1° in February.
-The rainiest month is July while the driest month is March.
+The rainiest month is January, while the driest month is March.